njoyard/boundvariable-challenge/README.md

 These solvers all explore the whole map to get all piles of items, then use a specific solving approach to generate commands to repair items.

 `.slv adv astar ITEM [...ITEMS]` uses A-star in game state space to figure out a way to end up with fully repaired ITEMs in the inventory.
 All unneeded items not specified in the command are allowed to be incinerated.
-This works well for the keypad, but state space is way too big for the uploader/downloader to have it compute a solution in a reasonable time.
-Maybe it would work with a better heuristic, because currently it's just a Dijkstra equivalent.
+This works well for the keypad, but not for uploader/downloader (I'm still keeping that solver for... reasons):

+- requirements expansion is systematic (ANY item that fits a requirement is added), and some items have no available fix
+- in any case, state space is way too big for timely execution